mjgasior/learning_dart/README.md

 * a list with `final` only keeps the reference to the list immutable, but allows manipulation - **deeply immutable lists** are created with `const` keyword - this does not allow any operation on a list
 * you can also have a constant list initialized in runtime with `final` variable and `const` list (for example `final x = const ['a']`)
 * runtime initialized constant list can be also created with a special constructor - `List.unmodifiable`

+> The Flutter framework chose Dart because of its unique characteristics.
+However, Flutter has also influenced the development of Dart.
+One area you can see this is with the addition of the **spread operator**, **collection if** and **collection for**.